 Year Three - Classes Capella and Vega

-In year 3, we have classes Capella and Vega.
+In Year 3, we have classes Capella and Vega.
 Capella is the name of the brightest star in the Auriga constellation.
-In Greek mythology, the star represented the goat, Amalthea.
-Vega is the name of the brightest star in the constellation of Lyra - Vega can be translated into Latin as Vultur Cadens, 'the falling eagle/vulture'.
+Vega is the name of the brightest star in the Lyra constellation.

-In year 3, we all have a growth mindset and try our very best in all that we do.
+In Year 3, we all have a growth mindset and believe in 'The Power of Yet'.
+This is the belief that it is okay if we are not good at something 'yet', because we can always strive to improve!
 Our learning is fun and our voices are heard.
 We take pride in the work we produce, and we regularly use the Secrets of Success to show positive behaviour for learning.

 - Year 3 will continue to use the Howard Street gate as their entry and exit point - the school day will begin at 8:45am and finish at 3:15pm

-- PE for year 3 is on Friday.
+- PE for Vega is on Monday and PE for Capella is on Wednesday.
 Please ensure your child comes to school wearing the correct PE kit.
 It is important that your child does not come to school wearing jewellery or earrings on this day as they will not be able to participate.

 - We will continue to assign work via Mathletics, TTRockstars, Purple Mash and Bug Club - if your child has misplaced any of their passwords, please contact us on email@example.com

-- Books will be sent home every Wednesday - please read with your child and leave a comment in their reading record.
+- Banded books and Library books will be sent home every Tuesday for Vega and Friday for Capella - please read with your child and leave a comment in their reading record.
 For further support with reading, please visit our 'reading' page under the 'curriculum' tab.

 Our mission is to ensure that staff, governors, parents and pupils are part of and ‘Exceed Expectations’ by demonstrating: